PyThaiNLP/mudyom/README.md

 ```

 ## Acknowledgements
-- The implementation of this module is majorily drawn from [Wongnai's post][post], written by
+- The implementation of this module is majorily drawn from [Wongnai's post][post], written by Noom..
--
--

 [post]: https://life.wongnai.com/wongnai-search-improvement-using-machine-learning-part1-e0777b65979e
-- Noom, ...